gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Then, the Group Manager replies to the joining node, providing the updated security parameters and keying meterial necessary to participate in the group communication.
 This success Joining Response is formatted as defined in {{Section 4.1.2.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions:

-* The 'gkty' parameter identifies a key of type "Group_OSCORE_Input_Material object", defined in {{ssec-iana-groupcomm-key-registry}} of this specification.
+* The 'gkty' parameter identifies a key of type "Group_OSCORE_Input_Material object", defined in {{ssec-iana-groupcomm-key-registry}} of this document.

 * The 'key' parameter includes what the joining node needs in order to set up the Group OSCORE Security Context as per {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.

-   This parameter has as value a Group_OSCORE_Input_Material object, which is defined in this specification and extends the OSCORE_Input_Material object encoded in CBOR as defined in {{Section 3.2.1 of I-D.ietf-ace-oscore-profile}}.
-In particular, it contains the additional parameters 'group_senderId' 'cs_alg', 'cs_params', 'cs_key_enc', 'ecdh_alg' and 'ecdh_params' defined in {{ssec-iana-security-context-parameter-registry}} of this specification.
+   This parameter has as value a Group_OSCORE_Input_Material object, which is defined in this document and extends the OSCORE_Input_Material object encoded in CBOR as defined in {{Section 3.2.1 of I-D.ietf-ace-oscore-profile}}.
+In particular, it contains the additional parameters 'group_senderId' 'cs_alg', 'cs_params', 'cs_key_enc', 'ecdh_alg' and 'ecdh_params' defined in {{ssec-iana-security-context-parameter-registry}} of this document.

    More specifically, the 'key' parameter is composed as follows.